pat/json_template_benchmarking/README.md

 ```
 bundle install
-rake db:create db:migrate
+rake db:create db:migrate RAILS_ENV=production
-rake benchmarks:all
+rake benchmarks:all RAILS_ENV=production
 ```

 Or, use the `benchmarks:write` to regenerate the [OUTPUT.markdown](OUTPUT.markdown) file.
+Using the production environment is recommended, to have templates cached appropriately (and thus, a better reflection of a real production environment).

 ## Contributing